Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/06Glossary/README.md

 * A series of published research articles.
 Historically divided into volumes and issues.

-**Licence**
+**License**

 * A license allows a third party to perform certain actions with a work or data.
 The license informs about the usage rights of a resource (e.g. text, data, source code).

 **Metadata**

 * Metadata provide a basic description of the data, often including authorship, dates, title, abstract, keywords, and license information.
 They serve first and foremost the findability of data (e.g. creator, time period, geographic location).
-They.

 **Open Access**